dchaploeb/dotfiles/README.md

      or in powershell:
      `iex "&{$(irm 'https://get.chezmoi.io/ps1')} -- init --apply git@github.com:dchaploeb/dotfiles.git"`
      (TODO: test this; it didn't work last time I tried it but I think I had the quotes in the wrong place.
-If it doesn't work, big whoop, install first and then init and apply.
-What, you're only happy if it's a single line of code?)
+If it doesn't work

+     single line of code?)

   4. Tweak settings in `.chezmoi.toml.tmpl` to specify which